Values and derivative values at nonpositive integers of generalized multiple Hurwitz zeta functions: Application: An asymptotic formula

-Bridges, Brindle, Bringmann, and Franke have established in the preprint \cite{bridges2023asymptotic} a more general variant of Meinardus Theorem (c.f. \cite[Theorem 6.2]{andrews1976partitions}).
-It allows us to get asymptotic formulas for the number of representation of dimension $n$ of the Lie algebra $\mathfrak{g}_2$.
+Bridges, Brindle, Bringmann, and Franke established a more general variant of Meinardus's original theorem (see \cite{andrews1976partitions}) in \cite{bridges2024asymptotic}.
+We apply their results to obtain an asymptotic formula for the number of $n$-dimensional representations of the Lie algebra $\mathfrak{g}_2$.